Health

 The take-home message

 Whatever your level of activity, it is important to increase the intensity and duration of your sessions gradually.
-If you develop tendinitis or tendinosis, rest, use nonprescription anti-inflammatory medication, ice the area and, if possible, use a supportive bandage.
-As you increase activity, remember to stretch and warm up those muscles to help prevent pain and injury.
+If you develop tendinitis or tendinosis, rest and consult with your healthcare provider about how to address the problem.
+They may recommend using nonprescription anti-inflammatory medication, icing the area and using a supportive bandage.
+As you increase activity, remember to stretch and warm up your muscles to help prevent pain and injury.